RAS-UAO/urg-04lx-ug01/README.md

 # Guide for using URG-04LX-UG01 in ROS2

-In this repository,a step-by-step guide for using URG-04LX-UG01 in ROS2 Humble is presented
+In this repository, a step-by-step guide for using URG-04LX-UG01 in ROS2 Humble is presented

 ![image](https://github.com/user-attachments/assets/47dd4c0c-76fb-4f94-9774-301d2dc7c735)